 With all of the extra allowances that make up a big portion of a military member’s pay, determining the correct spousal maintenance amount in military divorce cases requires a clear understanding of the military pay system.
 In Colorado, all items on an LES (including base pay, the Basic Allowance for Subsistence (BAS) and Basic Allowance for Housing (BAH)) are considered income when determining spousal maintenance obligations.

-Zachary Chapman, associate attorney at Modern Family Law, explains that once a military divorce has been finalized, a military member’s BAS and BAH are likely to be reduced since their spouse and children will no longer be considered dependents.
+Once finalized, a military member’s BAS and BAH are likely to reduce since their spouse and children are no longer considered dependents.
 If the decrease is significant, the military member may ask that their child and spousal maintenance obligations be re-evaluated to coincide with their new decreased income.

 A former spouse may seek assistance from the service member’s commander, the local JAG (Judge Advocate General) office, or the inspector general if the service member fails to meet their obligation.